martinphellwig/bink/README.md

 ```console
 $ python manage.py fetch
 ```
 This fetches the CVS from location and prints it to stdout.
-For help do:
+This function accepts additional arguments see:

 ```console
 $ python manage.py fetch --help